 While you can get away with a hatchet in the backcountry, if you are engaged in vehicle-based backcountry adventure (our focus here at Ordealist), you should consider getting a good axe.

 Axes are clutch for clearing trail obstructions when overlanding and off-roading.
 In heavily wooded areas, it’s not uncommon to come across tree limbs blocking the trail, in which case an axe will help you quickly clear the way and carry on.
-An axe is also very handy when chopping firewood in camp as they provide more leverage and chopping power than a hatchet.
+An axe is also very handy when chopping firewood in camp as it provides more leverage and chopping power than a hatchet.

 I was excited to see that Gerber had released an axe for general backcountry use.
 What does that mean?
 Typically, a wilderness axe is more compact than axes designed for other use.
 They are designed to be more versatile than a dedicated forestry axe (meant for cutting down trees or chopping off limbs) or a dedicated splitting axe (for splitting rounds of wood into firewood).
 They also tend to serve multiple purposes, such as having a hammer or hoe on the back of the axe head.